-- Standpipe monitoring wells and/or slope indicators would have low visibility and would not detract from views of the area. - Seismic line work would not likely be visible to viewers. - Grading and vegetation removal activities that result in uncharacteristic bare areas and land forms, or stumps that have visibly been cut adjacent to the Coastal Trail and campground, would result in changes to visual resources.
-However, site conditions are anticipated to have a high rate of natural recruitment and disturbed areas would be restored. - Grading and RSP located at the B-22 site would lead to low visual impacts.
-Impacts are not higher due to the limited visibility of the work from the highway and due to the standard measures identified in Section 1.4.
+- Standpipe monitoring wells and/or slope indicators would have low visibility and would not detract from views of the area. - Seismic line work would not likely be visible to viewers. - Areas with vegetation trimming would result in changes to visual resources adjacent to the Coastal Trail and DeMartin Campground; however, it is anticipated that project areas would have a high rate of natural recruitment and disturbed areas would be restored.